h2020-westlife-eu/virtualfolder/README.md

 Prerequisites:

  1. Vagrant - tool for automation of virtual machine deployment.
 Download and install vagrant from https://www.vagrantup.com/
  2. Virtualbox - VM stack.
-Download and install virtualbox from https://www.virtualbox.org/ Download and unpack west-life-wp6 package from https://github.com/h2020-westlife-eu/west-life-wp6/archive/master.zip
+Download and install virtualbox (version 5.0.x compatible with vagrant) from https://www.virtualbox.org/wiki/Download_Old_Builds_5_0
+Download and unpack west-life-wp6 package from https://github.com/h2020-westlife-eu/west-life-wp6/archive/master.zip

 Optionally, if you are behind proxy, download and install proxyconf plugin